 The is often overlooked but you can limit your campaigns so they only show to people in a certain geographical area.

 Reduce irrelevant clicks and drive more local conversions - what’s not to love about that?

 We’ve discussed who to prevent showing your ads to, but you can also choose when to show your ads.

 Using Campaigns with the All Features setting enabled (shown within the settings tab).
 You can then make a schedule best to suit you, whether it’s when you’re in the office to take calls, or when people have some leisure time to do some shopping - your ads, your choice!

 Truth be told, you’ll never be able to put an accurate cost of running an AdWords campaign because it’s a complex series of fine tunings and external factors.
-But if you’re short of time, you can cut corners and get a rough idea of how much you’re going to spend by using this PPC cost predictor.

 The highly competitive nature of PPC and AdWords means that the playing field is always changing.
 The best way to work out a cost before a campaign is to decide on your maximum budget, then try to get the best possible ROI through effective planning and execution.

 Our FREE eBook is filled with helpful advice and tips to help you reduce your PPC spends.
 Download it now to benefit your ROI: